infokiller/i3-workspace-groups/README.md

 The active workspace is the workspace with the lowest number in i3.
-Typically, before you use the provided scripts to manage you workspaces, this will be the one that appears first in the workspace list in i3bar (by default the leftmost one) in the primary output monitor,
+Typically, before you use the provided scripts to manage you workspaces, this will be the one that appears first in the workspace list in i3bar (by default the leftmost one).

+NOTE: In a multi-monitor setup, there is an active workspace per monitor.
-Note that the primary workspace is not affected by whether its focused or not.
+NOTE: The primary workspace is not affected by whether its focused or not.

 #### Active group